ellisraputri/Final_Project_HCI-Synx_Pro/README.md

 <details>
 <summary>&ensp;<b>Home Page</b></summary>

-- Home Page is a landing page for users when accessing Synx Pro.
+- The Home Page is a landing page for users when accessing Synx Pro.

 - _Unique features:_
     - Intro page before the main content